SamuelCrespo22/IAGP2_2026/README.md

 ### 3. Prepare the Target Images

-Place the target images inside the appropriate data directory used by the project.
+Place the target images inside the `data/` directory used by the project.

 ---